Frequently Asked Questions

 How long will your markers last in storage?

 - A: The fact is we do not know for sure yet!
 The only real test is time.
 NuMark Company began archiving markers for this purpose in 1992.
-We have one left which we use in our shop.
+We have one left from 1922 which we use in our shop.
 As of the writing of this article that is 24 years!

 Is that long enough?